Summary

 Perpetual calendar with current date

-To create a calendar that updates automatically based on the current date, you can use formula like this in K5:
+To create a calendar that updates automatically based on the current date, you can use a formula like this in K5:

 =EOMONTH(TODAY(),-1)+1